Pam Dempsey, Investigate Midwest

 The Midwest Center for Investigative Reporting relocated to Champaign, Illinois, in 2012 to turn its investigative lens to one focus — agribusiness and its related issues.
 Below are five ways we’ve done that.
 If you like what you read, then please donate today to support our nonprofit, non-partisan

 Please help the Midwest Center for Investigative Reporting raise the money to match a $50,000 grant!
+For every dollar you give, the Center will get another dollar from a

 The Midwest Center for Investigative Reporting spent six months researching the state laws and practices in Illinois as part of the State Integrity Investigation.
 The State Integrity Investigation is a data-driven assessment of state laws and practices that deter corruption and promote accountabilit